 Maybe the library has multiple copies of the book.

 This.
 It's quite common for a library to have more than one copy of a popular book.

-There is actually real-world precedent for this in the Chronicles of Narnia series.
-While the book Lion Witch And The Wardrobe was the first one written, and The Magician's Nephew was the second-to-last book written in the series, many collections of the books will put The Magician's Nephew first in the series, because it deals with the founding of Narnia, and the origins of the wardrobe in Wardrobe, as well as other characters and events in the series.
+There is actually real-world precedent for this in The Chronicles of Narnia series.
+While the book The Lion, the Witch, and the Wardrobe was the first one written, and The Magician's Nephew was the second-to-last book written in the series, many collections of the books will put The Magician's Nephew first in the series, because it deals with the founding of Narnia, and the origins of the wardrobe in Wardrobe, as well as other characters and events in the series.
 So depending on which collection you have, Wardrobe, could be the first released, but second in the order.

 Or, she could've sorted them alphabetically like most libraries do.